Following changes to government guidance in England, from 19th July more seats are available on our buses and standing is allowed.

 Recently we undertook an online survey of customers who use the bus in the ‘Triangle’ area.
 We found that many people commute on a regular basis and don’t necessarily travel outside of the ‘Triangle’ area.

-We run a regular high frequency bus service on the Triangle route with modern, environmentally friendly, low emission buses featuring free Wifi and USB charging.
+We run a regular high frequency bus service on the Triangle route with modern, environmentally friendly, low emission buses featuring USB charging.
 We think that more people would benefit from using these buses to commute around the area if we had a local ticket that offered even better value than the regional South East ticket.

 With Canterbury being one of Kent’s most popular tourist destinations and UNESCO world heritage site, the ever-popular city has plenty to offer including Canterbury Castle, The Marlow Theatre, Whitefriars Shopping Centre and of course the Cathedral – all of which can be easily accessed from the main bus station.
 As well as the exciting cultural scene, Canterbury offers a great range of shops, bars and restaurants!